 - The World Gold Council website has explanations of everything from the gold standard to central bank gold agreements.

-- The Royal Collection Trust’s “Gold” exhibition at Buckingham Palace explores gold symbolism from the early bronze age through the 20th century.
+- The Royal Collection Trust’s “Gold” exhibition at the Palace of Holyroodhouse in Edinburgh explores gold symbolism from the early bronze age through the 20th century.

 - Supply and demand figures.